 One of the practices Iridize users love the most, is the ability to send in-app product releases to their end users.
 Our power users have long since found fun and engaging new ways to serve the release notes to users.
 We collected a few “best practices” for new (and veteran) users who want to make sure end users are not skipping important new functionalities in a SaaS product.Read More›

-This feature has been received with such delight and excitement, we almost feel bad we didn’t think of it earlier.
-We’re thrilled to announce a new functionality that lets you export your guide to PDF or HTML.
+This feature has been received with such delight and excitement, we almost feel bad we didn’t think of it earlier: export your guides to PDF/HTML with a click and create an instant static help center.

 What is your favorite feature in Google Docs?
 For many, it is the collaboration module.
 The ability to actually touch the same work materials as your colleagues can often mean the difference between team-work and, well, the other thing.